TheQuinbox/quinread/docs/readme.md

 ## Changelog.

+### 0.41.

+* We now strip some trailing characters from the ends of certain HTML documents.

 ### 0.40.

 * Added an updater!
 It checks every time when the program is launched.
 You can also invoke it manually.